 It is also the freshness of the drink that made it the favorite drink of Vietnamese.
 Besides, the health benefit of sugarcane juice is more than you expect; with a cup of sugarcane juice, you could have an energy boost for a day.

 Easy to find in many tropical countries around Southeast Asia, coconut is frequently used as a refresher on hot summer days.
 In Vietnam, not only do people love drinking this yummy beverage but they also use fresh coconut juice as the main ingredient in many savory recipes.
-Besides, the coconut juice supplies you with plenty of vitamins and minerals that benefit your skin.
+Besides, coconut juice supplies you with plenty of vitamins and minerals that benefit your skin.
 It just costs you VND 10,000 – 15,000 to slake your thirst with a fresh coconut that you can find in any Vietnamese market, but prices are higher at restaurants.

 A healthy and nutritious drink can be easily found in every corner of Vietnam, especially in street food vendors.
 There is a variety of options when the locals choose a type of fruit to make a smoothie.
-While strawberries, bananas, avocados are more common around the world, Vietnamese fruits such as the soursop, sapodilla, and even jackfruit or dragonfruit also make unbelievably great smoothies.
-The fruits are freshly picked from gardens around the country, blended with ice and condensed milk creating such a fantastic combination.
+While strawberries, bananas, and avocados are more common around the world, Vietnamese fruits such as the soursop, sapodilla, and even jackfruit or dragonfruit also make unbelievably great smoothies.
+The fruits are freshly picked from gardens around the country, and blended with ice and condensed milk creating such a fantastic combination.
 The price is usually from VND 15,000 to VND 20,00 for street stalls and VND 30,000+ in café and restaurants.

 Since the introduction of beer to Vietnam in the 1900s, drinking this alcoholic beverage has become a culture.
 Besides coffee shops, it is a common courtesy to invite each other to beer restaurants when evening comes for social gatherings and even business discussions.
-It is not rare to see people with cold beers in their hands, cheering, chatting, and talk about their daily lives on vendors along the streets, especially those near the canals.
+It is not rare to see people with cold beers in their hands, cheering, chatting, and talking about their daily lives on vendors along the streets, especially those near the canals.

 In Ho Chi Minh City, with VND 16,000, you can have a can of delicious beer.
-The local beers range from Saigon Red, Saigon Special to 333, which are said to be a bit sweeter compared to beers from other parts of the country.
-Craft beers such as Platinum, Pasteur Street Brewing, East West Brewing or Heart of Darkness have also been widely favored by many consumers.
+The local beers range from Saigon Red, and Saigon Special to 333, which are said to be a bit sweeter compared to beers from other parts of the country.
+Craft beers such as Platinum, Pasteur Street Brewing, East West Brewing, or Heart of Darkness have also been widely favored by many consumers.
 Traveling to Vietnam would not be fulfilled if you miss out on trying this one of the most famous Vietnamese drinks!

-Read more on Vietnamese Beer.
+Read more on Vietnamese Beer

 Artichokes are mostly found in Vietnam’s central highland, Da Lat in particular, where the conditions are perfect for growing the plants to their best quality.
-The artichoke tea packets are now available in almost any market and store in Vietnam, with the price up to VND 60,000+ per 200-gram tea packet.
-The tea has light sweet favors and various benefits such as stimulating fat/cholesterol burning and liver cleansing, which makes this Vietnamese drink a delicious and healthy refreshment.
+The artichoke tea packets are now available in almost any market and store in Vietnam, with a price up to VND 60,000+ per 200-gram tea packet.
+The tea has light sweet flavors and various benefits such as stimulating fat/cholesterol burning and liver cleansing, which makes this Vietnamese drink a delicious and healthy refreshment.
 You can use it hot or add some ice to maintain its original flavor.

-Read more on Tea houses in Ho Chi Minh City.
+Read more on Tea houses in Ho Chi Minh City

 The main ingredient of this popular drink is grass jelly made from a herb in mountainous areas, named Suong Sao.
-Originally, grass jelly is a traditional dessert in Taiwan, China, and Hong Kong; it is the Chinese in Chinatown of Ho Chi Minh City who has made it more widely consumed.
+Originally, grass jelly was a traditional dessert in Taiwan, China, and Hong Kong; it is the Chinese in Chinatown of Ho Chi Minh City that has made it more widely consumed.
 If you visit some markets in District 5, you can find local stalls to enjoy a cup of grass jelly.
 Traditionally, people often add some sticky sugary syrup to decrease the slightly bitter taste.
 It also goes well with coconut milk, diced fruit, and condensed milk.

 Unlike regular bottled or canned soybean milk, Vietnamese soybean milk contains one special ingredient: pandan leaf extract which does an amazing job in adding a light, yet fragrant sweetness to this drink.
 Along with its delightful flavor, soybean milk has been widely known for its marvelous benefits to human health and has been shown to reduce the cholesterol in the blood, which is good for your heart.
 You can have a bottle of homemade soybean milk at the price of VND 15,000.

-Above are the typical Vietnamese drinks that we think they would make your love for Vietnamese cuisine even bigger.
+Above are the typical Vietnamese drinks that we think would make your love for Vietnamese cuisine even bigger.
 We hope you get a fully local experience in Vietnam together with our guidelines.